dadrian/dadrian.io/content/blog/posts/memory-safety-and-sandboxes.md

 [^10]: In practice, every WebAssembly implementation worth its salt is a JIT with the exact same problems I've been describing in this post.
 [^11]: It's turtles all the way down.
+[^13]: I'm ragging on Cloudflare a little here because they're a notable V8 user, but it's not just them.
+Fastly's workers rely on Wasmtime and Cranelift not having bugs (which they also do).
+[^14]: I'm not saying state-sponsored attackers don't go after platforms, but most of the time it's much more economical, less risky, and there exist well-lit legal paths (warrants) for law-enforcement to just go own someone's phone.